Great Neck, New York

 Transportation & Commuting

-• LIRR Great Neck Station – Located in the heart of Great Neck Plaza, offering direct express service to Penn Station in under 30 minutes
+• LIRR Great Neck Station – In the heart of Great Neck Plaza on the Port Washington Branch, with service to Penn Station and Grand Central Madison.
+Travel times and express patterns vary by train.

-• Nearby Highways: Northern Boulevard (Route 25A), Long Island Expressway (I‑495), and Cross Island Parkway
+• Nearby roads: Northern Boulevard (Route 25A), the Long Island Expressway (I-495), and the Cross Island Parkway are the main driving routes for reaching Great Neck.

 Local Highlights

-• Government: Several incorporated villages, each with its own mayor and services
+• Government: The peninsula includes several incorporated villages, hamlets, and special districts, each with its own local services and regulations

-• Nearby Areas: Manhasset, Little Neck, New Hyde Park, Port Washington
+• Nearby Areas: Manhasset, Port Washington, New Hyde Park, and other North Shore and Queens border communities

 Events & Annual Happenings

-• Gold Coast International Film Festival – Celebrates cinema with screenings, panels, and celebrity guests
+• Gold Coast International Film Festival – Great Neck’s signature arts event brings screenings, filmmaker conversations, and special guests to the area.

 Did You Know?

-• F. Scott Fitzgerald lived in Great Neck while writing The Great Gatsby.
-The area is widely considered to be the inspiration for “West Egg” in the novel.
+• F. Scott Fitzgerald lived in Great Neck, and the area is widely associated with the inspiration for “West Egg” in The Great Gatsby.

-• Great Neck has one of the largest Persian-Jewish communities in the U.S., which has shaped the area’s real estate, education, and cuisine.
+• Great Neck is home to one of the most prominent Persian-Jewish communities in the United States, a presence that has shaped local culture, business, and cuisine.

-• The Great Neck Public Library system is one of the most comprehensive and well-funded on Long Island.
+• The Great Neck Library system serves the peninsula through multiple branches and remains one of the area’s most important civic resources.